Android 13 Battery Drain

 You all saw this coming, didn’t you?
 On a serious note though, this method gave out the best mileage when it comes to rectifying the battery issue.
 But why have we listed it in the end?
 Well, it’s because upon enabling it, you will have to sacrifice some other features.

-2. Then go to Battery > Battery Saver.
+1. Head over to Settings > Battery > Battery Saver.

 FIX 7: Enable Extreme Battery Saver